SMFloris/nix-c-modular-template/README.md

 nix-build
 ```

-Builds everything, producing the final binary in `result/bin/`.
+Builds everything, including any modules, producing the final binary in `result/bin/`.

 ---